Featured Image

 OVERVIEW OF WORKING HOLIDAY VISA (H-1)

 The Working Holiday Visa is intended to enable visitors to enjoy a holiday or vacation in South Korea while also giving them the unique opportunity to work there.
 However, the visa comes with a restriction that limits the amount of work to 1300 hours over the one-year stay.
 It is not permissible to work in specialized fields such as medicine and engineering or in entertainment-related roles, such as singing, athletics, music, or acrobatics.
 This visa is particularly suitable for digital nomads who desire to spend an extended period in South Korea and fully engage in its culture.
-Citizen of a country that has signed a memorandum of understanding (MOU) or other agreement in regards to Working Holidays policy, and plans to engage in a short-term job to cover travel expenses in Korea.

-An individual holding an H-1 visa is allowed to stay in South Korea for up to one year from their arrival date.
-Moreover, they have the flexibility to enter South Korea within 12 months after the visa's issuance.
+The Working Holiday Visa is limited to specific countries, with each country having a maximum amount of visitors allowed on this visa for example; the UK is allowed 1000 citizens to get this visa.
+An individual holding an H-1 visa can stay in South Korea for up to one year from their arrival date.
+Moreover, they have the flexibility to enter South Korea within a minimum of 3 months after the visa's issuance.

-Local employment: Another government motive is to help attract foreign talent in key areas of the economy, such as hospitality.
+Another government motive is to help attract foreign talent in key areas of the economy, such as hospitality.
 For example, the government plans to change laws to increase the number of foreign employees allowed for certain businesses, such as hotels.
 If you are interested in working for a local company in South Korea, entering the country on this digital nomad visa could be a good way to network locally and explore options.
-At the moment, you would need to get a different visa if you decided to transition from being a digital nomad to a local employee.
+You would need to get a different visa if you decided to transition from being a digital nomad to a local employee.
 However, whether the South Korean government will prohibit local employment on these visas is unclear.
 Taiwan’s Employment Gold Card is an interesting benchmark as it allows applicants to be digital nomads or local employees once accepted.

 Related content: The Basics Of How To Get A Second Passport Or A Second Residency